vanvalenlab/intro-to-deepcell/README.md

 ## Publications

 To learn more about the various systems and software that comprise DeepCell, please refer to the publications below.
-Relevant links are highlighted below each publication
+Relevant links are highlighted below each publication.

 [Greenwald, Miller et al. Accurate whole-cell segmentation in multiplexed images of tissues with large-scale data annotation and deep learning](https://www.biorxiv.org/content/10.1101/2021.03.01.431313v2)